Webull review summary

 Webull offers free stock and ETF trading.
 It has the same no-commission structure as moomoo and Robinhood.

 Webull clients can also trade OTC securities and fractional shares.
 For shares with a value of less than $1/share, the broker charges $0.0002 per share (maximum 5% charge of principal value).
 For fractional share transactions, the commissions is 0 and Webull doesn't charge any management fees either.

 If you are into stock trading on margin, you should check Webull's margin rates.

-Trading on margin means that you borrow money from your broker so that you can purchase more shares than you could with just the available cash in your account.
+Trading on margin means that you borrow money from your broker so that you can purchase more shares than you could with just the your own cash.
 You have to pay interest on this borrowed money – the interest rate is called the margin rate.
 It can account for a significant portion of your trading costs.

 Webull's margin rates are in line with those of most other US brokers but are markedly higher than the margin rates at Robinhood.

 |USD margin rate||7.0%||6.8%||2.5%|

 The margin rate is tiered, meaning that the rate depends on the amount of the loan.